-Studies of blazars allow astronomers to touch upon a variety of topics, including the disk - jet relationship in AGN, jet physics, AGN feedback, radio source evolution, etc. In partnership with Paolo Giommi, who's director of the ASI Science Data Center (ASDC) located at ESRIN, in Frascati, Italy, and is heavily involved with the SWIFT, Planck, and Fermi missions, I am proposing a range of thesis topics, including:
+Studies of blazars allow astronomers to touch upon a variety of topics, including the disk - jet relationship in AGN, jet physics, AGN feedback, radio source evolution, neutrino astronomy, etc..
+In collaboration with Paolo Giommi, who is the director of the ASI Science Data Center (ASDC) located at ESRIN, in Frascati, Italy, and is heavily involved with the SWIFT, Planck, NuSTAR and Fermi missions, I am proposing a range of thesis topics, including:

-All of the above are truly multi-wavelength studies, which will use radio, WMAP, Planck, Sloan, XMM, SWIFT, Rosat, Fermi, (and more) catalogues and data.
-Follow-up and/or optical identification observations with ESO telescope will also be needed.
+All of the above are truly multi-wavelength studies, which will use radio, WMAP, Planck, Sloan, XMM, SWIFT, NuSTAR, Rosat, Fermi, (and more) catalogues and data.
+Follow-up with ESO telescope will also be needed.
 The thesis can be tailored to the student's preference and skills.

 Here one can find my recent papers on these topics.